-The statistical performance of the Free-flyer scenario is evaluated on an NVIDIA GeForce RTX 3080\footnote{NVIDIA AGX Orin 64 GB is used for the hardware experiments on the testbed, as discussed in Sec.~\ref{subsec:ff_hardware_demo}.}.
-All results use unseen text commands paired with unseen problem scenarios.
+For the free-flyer scenario, all results use unseen text commands paired with unseen problem scenarios.
 Figure~\ref{fig:ws_analysis_FF} shows that trajectories generated by SAGES consistently exhibit lower fuel consumption than the CVX-SCP baselines.
 The advantage is most pronounced in scenarios where the CVX initialization incurs significant constraint violations due to challenging waypoint geometries that make passive safety difficult to satisfy.
-In such cases, the transformer produces semantically consistent trajectories that are already close to passive safety, requiring only modest corrections during the subsequent SCP stage.
+In such cases, the transformer produces semantically correct trajectories that are already close to passive safety, requiring only modest corrections during the subsequent SCP stage.
 As a result, the converged objective is typically lower for SAGES, since the CVX warm-start must undergo large corrective updates to achieve feasibility, which often leads to less favorable convergence behavior.
-Furthermore, SAGES exhibits a significantly shorter total runtime compared to the CVX-SCP, despite the similar iteration counts in the SCP, which is almost always less than four iterations.
-This overhead in the total runtime arises because the CVX baseline must solve an additional SCP to construct its warm-start, adding roughly 5–7 s per instance.
+Furthermore, SAGES exhibits a significantly shorter total run-time compared to the CVX-SCP, despite the similar iteration counts in the SCP, which is almost always less than four iterations.
+This overhead in the total run-time arises because the CVX baseline must solve an additional SCP to construct its warm-start, adding roughly 5–7 s per instance.
 In contrast, the inference time by the transformer model is effectively negligible.
 Table~\ref{tab:summary_ff_post_scp} further shows that, with the feasibility-based projector, SAGES yields a higher rate of safe and convergent solutions while maintaining strong semantic alignment with the input text.
 The fuel-optimality variant also produces safe trajectories but places less emphasis on semantic fidelity, occasionally deviating from the commanded maneuver pattern and getting close to the central traverse behavior pattern near the straight line.
-Overall, SAGES provides safer and more semantically aligned trajectories, while simultaneously enabling more fuel-efficient solutions, compared to the standard CVX-SCP warm-start strategy.
+Overall, SAGES provides safer and more semantically correct trajectories, while simultaneously enabling more fuel-efficient solutions, compared to the standard CVX-SCP warm-start strategy.